niftools/blender_niftools_addon/docs/user/features/iosettings/iosettings.rst

 * Export options include
 	* All (nif) - Geometry and animation to a single nif.
-	* All (nif, xnif, xkf) - Geometry and animation to a nif, xnif, and xkf.
+	* All (nif, xnif, xkf) - Geometry and animation to a nif.
+Generates an xnif, and xkf.
 	* Geometry only (nif) - Only geometry to a single nif.
 	* Animation only (kf) - Only animation to a single kf.